-In brief (and subject to the appropriate clauses in the standard project agreement), the University provides professional indemnity for CEED Scholars while working on their projects, including periods when visiting and carrying out project work on site.
-The University's Student Placement Insurance also covers them during their time on site, however, this precludes any periods the scholars are in your employment.
+In brief (and subject to the appropriate clauses in the Standard Project Agreement), the University provides professional indemnity for CEED Scholars while working on their projects, including periods when visiting and carrying out project work on site.
+The University's Student Placement Insurance also covers them during their time on site, however, this precludes any periods the scholars are employed with the Client.